Arkmere/FDMS/STATE.md

-cancelled strips can be reinstated to PLANNED using offset-aware timing rules deletion uses soft-delete retention into Deleted Strips deleted strips are excluded from ordinary reports immediately Movement History / Cancelled Sorties / Deleted Strips now form the three-view lifecycle history model
+cancelled strips can be reinstated to PLANNED using offset-aware timing rules deletion uses soft-delete retention into Deleted Strips deleted strips are excluded from ordinary reports immediately Movement History / Cancelled Sorties / Deleted Strips form the three-view lifecycle history model Ticket 6b cancellation reporting is complete
+Ticket 6c is deferred
+product name is now Vectair Flite documentation is now an explicit maintained workstream V1 scope now includes desktop productization, DST-aware Auto timezone, formation continuation/expansion, Create From workflow, and METAR Builder
+V2 scope includes API / VKB integration and booking confirmation / pilot briefing / GAR note

-This is the baseline future tickets should assume unless Stuart reports a regression.
+This is the baseline future tickets should assume unless Stuart reports a regression or explicitly reprioritizes roadmap scope.